coin-or/pulp/doc/source/CaseStudies/a_sudoku_problem.rst

 Problem Description
 -------------------

-A `sudoku problem <http://en.wikipedia.org/wiki/Sudoku>`_ is a problem where there are is an incomplete 9x9 table of numbers which must be filled according to several rules:
+A `sudoku problem <http://en.wikipedia.org/wiki/Sudoku>`_ is a problem with an incomplete 9x9 table of numbers that must be filled according to several rules:

 + Within any of the 9 individual 3x3 boxes, each of the numbers 1 to 9 must be